lilyvanoekel/percupuff/view/README.md

 # Percupuff: View

 This is the UI of the synthesizer.
-It's a vite/react app built in typescript.
+It's a Vite/React app built in TypeScript.

+See the [main README](../README.md) for more details.